Drukpol FC

-Drukpol FC, sometimes referred to as Druk Pol FC, was a football club from Thimphu, Bhutan.
+Drukpol Football Club, sometimes referred to as Druk Pol, was a football club from Thimphu, Bhutan.
 Until 1996, the team was called Royal Bhutan Police FC.
 Drukpol FC has won the A-Division championship a record eight times, more than any other team in Bhutan.
 The team's home ground was Changlimithang Stadium.

 History

 1980s and 1990s

 Drukpol took part in the first recorded season of league football in Bhutan in 1986, playing under the name Royal Bhutan Police.
 The league was played on a single round-robin basis and Drukpol finished fourth with four wins and two draws from their nine games.

 There are no recorded results for any form of competition in Bhutan between 1987 and 1995, so it is not known whether Drukpol competed at all during that period.
 However, records indicate that they won the national championship in 1996, though no results exist to provide any further detail, and their championship win should not be confused with the victory by Bhutan Telecom Company IECH FC, who won the eighth Thimphu Championship in the same year.

 Drukpol won the next three titles, becoming the first team recorded in Bhutan to have won three and four titles in a row, and the only team to date to win five titles in a row, although no further details exist regarding these seasons.